Product images are provided for reference and may not represent the exact model, configuration, or included components.

 HES PBM-5-1-GR Panic Station Momentary Switch

-The HES PBM-5-1-GR is a momentary panic station switch engineered for rapid emergency alert activation in institutional and commercial security environments.
-Designed for integration with HES electric strike systems and SG/302-compatible access control platforms, this panic station delivers reliable manual override capability for facilities requiring swift emergency response coordination.
+The HES PBM-5-1-GR is a momentary contact panic station engineered for rapid emergency activation in institutional and commercial security environments.
+Designed as a direct interface to HES electric strike systems and SG/302-compatible access control platforms, this panic station provides reliable manual override capability without requiring software re-programming or complex relay logic.
+Facilities deploying HES electric strikes for secured doors—schools, healthcare, corporate, and government buildings—use this switch as the primary emergency egress and lockdown trigger.

 Key Features